On (Brand) Naming

 The word "brand" has so many meanings now, some more whacked-out than others, that using it has ceased to be useful. — Hugh Macleod

 If you're really lucky, your customers will help to choose your name for you (FedEx).
 If they do, embrace it.
 Or, if you give your customers multiple potential names to associate with your products and services (say, a product name AND a corporate name) and one of them emerges as the clear winner with customers, adopt the one they embrace and consider leaving the other(s) behind (as Oracle, Motorola, and Xerox did)—particularly if it makes your products simpler to tell others about and recommend.

-A less-than-perfect name—backed by stellar execution—is dramatically more valuable than a clever name and average or weak execution.
+A less-than-perfect name backed by stellar execution is dramatically more valuable than a clever name with weak or average execution.
 Instead of arguing endlessly about naming strategies, adopt a name customers understand (assuming it's not derogatory), and then focus your energies on executing the hell out of your product(s).